AlexLittlejohn/ALTextInputBar/README.md

 # ALTextInputBar
 An auto growing text input bar for messaging apps.
+Written in Swift.
-Written in Swift ALTextInputBar is designed to solve a few issues that folks usually encounter when building messaging apps.
+ALTextInputBar is designed to solve a few issues that folks usually encounter when building messaging apps.

 ![With some text](https://cloud.githubusercontent.com/assets/932822/7333301/a510aa22-eb6a-11e4-988b-ac12e4e6c363.png)